What is Air France policy on carry-on allowance?

 Depending on your destination, acceptance of sporting equipment is subject to conditions:

-- Some sporting equipment (e.g. golf bag, ski equipment, surfboards not exceeding 23 kg and 300 cm, etc.) are included in your baggage allowance, being considered standard baggage.
+- Some sporting equipment (e.g. golf bag, ski equipment, diving equipment not exceeding 23 kg and 300 cm, etc.) are included in your baggage allowance, being considered standard baggage.

 - Bicycles and scuba tanks are not included in your baggage allowance and accepted upon payment of an extra fee (€40-65 domestic and regional network, €100-125 long-haul flights).